guidoerfen/miniature-component/README.md

 ### The basic steps of setting up a component:
 - Inheritance from the `Miniature\Component\Component` Singleton and giving that a **distinctive self speaking name**
 - Setting up a **configuration folder** and injecting the directory path information to the Component
-  - Providing configuratuion-files (PHP-array or YAML) ...
+  - Providing configuration-files (PHP-array or YAML) ...
     - that contain the **dependency injection wiring** and
     - the **component coupling wiring**
 - And you are ready to go